ailynux/GameHat-Waveshare/README.md

    - Obtain the latest Recalbox image for your Raspberry Pi model from [Recalbox Official Download](https://download.recalbox.com/en/#step3allimages).

 2. **Write the Image to an SD Card**:
-   - Use Win32DiskImager or a similar tool to write the Recalbox image to your SD card.
+   - Use Balena Etcher or the Raspberry Pi imaging app or a similar tool to write the Recalbox image to your SD card.

 3. **Modify the `config.txt` File**:
    - Add the following configurations to enhance compatibility with the Game HAT: